-- From cab, push in "air supply" knob or move tractor protection valve control from the "emergency" to the "normal" position to supply air to the trailer brake system. - Wait until the air pressure is normal.

-- Check brake system for crossed air line. - Shut engine off so you can hear the brakes. - Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
-You should hear the brake move when applied and air escape when the brakes are released. - Check air brake system pressure gauge for signs of major air loss. - When you are sure trailer brakes are working, start engine. - Make sure air pressure is up to normal.
+- J From cab, push in "air supply" knob or move tractor protection valve control from the "emergency" to the "normal" position to supply air to the trailer brake system. - J Wait until the air pressure is normal. - J Check brake system for crossed air lines. - -Shut engine off so you can hear the brakes. - -Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
+You should hear the brakes move when applied and air escape when the brakes are released. - -Check air brake system pressure gauge for signs of major air loss. - J When you are sure trailer brakes are working, start engine. - J Make sure air pressure is up to normal.